About the Data

 Expansion Metrics

 GOGEL features several unique data points that allow users to "look into the future" by revealing companies' upstream and midstream expansion plans.
 GOGEL is the first tool that makes it possible to systematically assess whether a company’s activities are in line with the IEA Net-Zero Emissions Scenario [NZE].
-In its “Net Zero by 2050” report from 2021, the IEA specifies a pathway for the energy sector to limit global temperature rise to 1.5°C. The report clearly states, “No fossil fuel exploration is required in the NZE [Net-Zero Emissions Scenario] as no new oil and natural gas fields are required beyond those that have already been approved for development.”
+In its “Net Zero by 2050” report from 2021, which was updated in 2022, the IEA specifies a pathway for the energy sector to limit global temperature rise to 1.5 °C. The report clearly states, “No fossil fuel exploration is required in the NZE [Net-Zero Emissions Scenario] as no new oil and natural gas fields are required beyond those that have already been approved for development.”
 (IEA Net Zero by 2050)

 IEA NZE Expansion Overshoot